CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 This way to generating build folder is not Operating System dependent.

-Deploy the app now and you cannot see the code in source tab in deelopers tool of your browser
+Deploy the app now and you cannot see the code in source tab in developers tool of your browser

 ## 4.Using `package.json` file. <a name="hide-reactjs-code-in-windows-and-linux"></a>